arch/AutoHistory/README.md

 modelBuilder.EnableAutoHistory<CustomAutoHistory>(o => { });
 ```

-Then provide a custom constructor callback when calling EnsureAutoHistory.
+Then provide a custom history entity creating factory when calling EnsureAutoHistory.
 The example shows using the
-callback directly, but you should use a service here that fills out your history.
+factory directly, but you should use a service here that fills out your history extended properties(The properties inherited from `AutoHistory` will be set by the framework automatically).
 ```csharp
 db.EnsureAutoHistory(() => new CustomAutoHistory()
                     {